 Though the violin cost may be higher at more reputable stores, you are also getting something else that is very important: knowledge.
 The seller will likely help you find the proper size violin and accessories you need, and you can return for help at any time.

 Though it is often measured in dollars, when it comes to the violin, think of cost in terms of time, effort, and help as well, when deciding how much to spend.

 The violin is not the only item you need to purchase in order to play.
 There are other necessities and accessories that you need to include in your violin cost, which may be in addition to the purchase price mentioned earlier.
 These include:

 - Music stand

 While there are other accessories that you may purchase later on, the ones above are enough to get you started.
 Also note that beginner violin setups often include several accessories (such as the bow, case, and rosin) in the purchase price.

 What good is a violin if you don’t know how to play it?
 While you could use free online videos or violin software programs to give you an idea of the techniques you need to master, the optimal way of learning is with a qualified instructor.
 He or she will show you the proper way of holding your instrument and bow, explain and demonstrate the techniques involved, and correct minor issues before they become major ones.
 Lessons from a qualified instructor will yield a great return on your investment!

 Deciding to learn how to play the violin is a commitment both in terms of time and financial resources.
-You need to allocate a certain amount of your budget toward initial upfront costs, and additional money for lessons and additional accessories as you progress.
+You need to allocate a certain amount of your budget toward initial upfront violin costs like an instrument, bow, and rosin, and additional money for lessons and additional accessories as you progress.
 But as with anything, the time and resources you put into it will come back to you tenfold – and that includes making beautiful music!